SulaimanSayyed21/h446Alevel/h446Alevel.md

 ![test-04.jpg](images\\docs\\test-04.jpg)<br>

-Next these questions are to be stored in a new array, so a global varibale `slectedQuestions[]` is used to hold these questions, a pool of all fourty questions is created where all questions are shuffled completely as shown in the figure below.
+These questions are to be stored in a new array, so a global varibale `slectedQuestions[]` is used to hold these questions, a pool of all fourty questions is created where all questions are shuffled completely as shown in the figure below.
 They no longer belong to any unique lesson but by being having a uniqe `Key:value` format the array would contain `id:q-1` at least four times so are other questions id being repreated four times.

 ![test-05.jpg](images\\docs\\test-05.jpg)<br>

 ##### Selecting 20 unique question from the pool 4.5.2.3